Large Deviations for $(1+1)$-dimensional Stochastic Geometric Wave Equation

 \section{Abstract}

 We consider stochastic wave map equation on real line with solutions taking values in a $d$-dimensional compact Riemannian manifold.
 We show first that this equation has unique, global, strong in PDE sense, solution in local Sobolev spaces.
 The main result of the paper is a proof of the Large Deviations Principle for solutions in the case of vanishing noise.
-Our proof relies on a new version of the weak convergence approach by Budhiraja and Dupuis (Probab.
-Math.
-Statist., 2000) suitable for the analysis of stochastic wave maps in local Sobolev spaces.